daattali/beautiful-jekyll/_posts/2020-02-01-json-patch-spring-application.md

 ]
 ```

-Thre previous example represents a set of changes to the original document.
-This can be very usefull in REST APIs when we want to update a resource.
+The previous example represents a set of changes to the original document.
+This can be very usefully for update operations on REST APIs.
-Instead of sending to the server the JSON Document with the full representation of the user we can send the JSON patch with the operation we want to perfom.
+With JSON Patch we only send to the server a smaller JSON document that represents the changes we want to make to the original resource.

 ## Json Patch operations

 Each operation consists on the following members:

-+ **op** This is a mandatory parameter, it defines the operation we want to perfom.
++ **op** This is a mandatory parameter, it defines the operation we want to perform.
 Its value MUST be one of "add", "remove", "replace", "move", "copy", or "test"
 + **path** This is also a mandatory parameter.
 It defines the target of the operation.
-From now we will refer to this field as the "target location"
+From now on we will refer to this field as the "target location"
 + **value** This parameter can be optional depending on the operation.
 It contains the value of the operation.

-Lets now see what each operation does.

-### add
+#### add

 ```json
 [